Why Vets Are Embracing Eco-Friendly Pet Aquamation

 Now, that same shift is beginning to happen in aftercare.

-More practices are asking how their protocols can align with a growing awareness around sustainability, energy use, and environmental impact—even in the final step of the journey.
+More practices and veterinary clinics are asking how their protocols can align with a growing awareness around sustainability, energy use, and environmental impact — even in the final step of the journey.

 That’s where water cremation—also known as aquamation—comes in.